 Give yourself space

 Distraction is often the thief of productivity.
-While it’s important to be contactable, setting aside time and space to work through your to-do list is essential.
+While it’s necessary to be contactable, setting aside time and space to work through your to-do list is essential.
 For every phone call you take, every passing conversation you fall into, it takes around 23 minutes for your mind to get back on track.
 This level of distraction will drain productivity.

 Schedule catch up calls with people instead of making off the cuff calls to manage your time – and your distractions.